Rajesh-Detroja/SAS-Chimeras/README.md

-Following steps has been performed to identify human Sense-Antisense (SAS) chimeric sequences
+## Following bioinformatic protocols have been developed to identify human Sense-Antisense (SAS) chimeric sequences from RNA-Seq data